19Vako/19Vako/README.md

 📱 I’m a mobile developer

-⚡️ I like solveing problems
+⚡️ There are no unsolvable problems

 🌱 I’m currently learning backend